Skip to main content

 Palliative care also includes psychological, social and spiritual support.
 This support is for you and your family or carers.

-The Irish Hospice Foundation provides information about hospice care and how to find a hospice.
+You can find information about hospice care and how to find a hospice from the Irish Hospice Foundation.

 Content supplied by the NHS and adapted for Ireland by the HSE